Coast Guard suspends search for 5 fishermen after Seattle-managed crab boat sinks in Alaska

 Chris Woodley, a former Coast Guard safety official who now is executive director of the Groundfish Forum trade group, inspected the Scandies Rose in the early 2000s and said he considered it to be well maintained and “one of the more bulletproof boats.”

-Another safety improvement came in 2005, when a change in the management system vested boat owners with guaranteed crab harvest shares so they no longer had to compete against one another through bad weather, although that share system has yet to be extended to the fleet’s winter fishery for cod.
+Another safety improvement came in 2005, when a change in the management system vested boat owners with guaranteed crab-harvest shares so they no longer had to compete against one another through bad weather, although that share system has yet to be extended to the fleet’s winter fishery for cod.

-After the crab share system took hold, the Bering Sea crab fleet shrank from more than 250 boats to fewer than 70.
+After the crab-harvest system took hold, the Bering Sea crab fleet shrank from more than 250 boats to fewer than 70.
 Only one person died in an 11-year span.
 Then, on Feb.
-11 2017, the fleet was rocked by tragedy, when the Destination, a heavily loaded Seattle-based crabber, sank in the Bering Sea under harsh freezing-spray conditions.
+11, 2017, the fleet was rocked by tragedy, when the Destination, a heavily loaded Seattle-based crabber, sank in the Bering Sea under harsh freezing-spray conditions.
 No Mayday call occurred with that sinking, which killed all six crew.

 Hatfield had earlier worked on the Destination and when the boat went down, lost his brother, a close friend and a skipper who had served as his mentor.